About

-How Tameside, Blackpool, Manchester, Sussex and Brighton are building advanced digital infrastructure
+How Tameside, Blackpool, Manchester, Sussex and Brighton have built advanced digital infrastructure

 to transform services and serve the local economy using a co-operative model